-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES - e.
-Whether the information is published in a final format rather than as a draft or in a publicly editable format; - f.
-Whether the information is current; - g.
-Whether the owner or administrator of the website on which the information appears is easily authenticated, is a recognized authority or resource, and maintains the website for a purely informational or scholarly purpose (i.e., not for a commercial, partisan, or promotional purpose); - h.
-Whether information that appears on the website or in the publication undergoes editorial or peer review; and - Whether other reliable resources contain the same information or cite to the original information as reliable or authoritative.
-If agencies have identified sources or categories of sources that they determine are not appropriate for adjudicators to independently consult, they should publicly designate those sources or categories of sources. - 4.
-Agencies should promulgate rules on official notice that specify the procedures that adjudicators must follow when an agency decision rests on official notice of a material fact.
+- d.
+Whether the information is published in a final format rather than as a draft or in a publicly editable format; - e.
+Whether the information is current or bears a date as of which the information was accurate; - f.
+Whether the owner or administrator of the website on which the information appears is easily authenticated and is a recognized authority or resource; - g.
+Whether information that appears on the website undergoes editorial or peer review; - h.
+Whether other reliable resources contain the same information or cite the original information as reliable or authoritative; and - i.
+Whether the information is thorough, materially supported, internally consistent, and analytically persuasive.

+If agencies have identified sources or categories of sources that they determine are not appropriate for adjudicators to independently consult, they should publicly designate those sources or categories of sources.

+- 4. Agencies should promulgate rules on official notice that specify the procedures that adjudicators must follow when an agency decision rests on official notice of a material fact.
 The rules should ensure that parties, upon timely request, are provided a reasonable opportunity to rebut the fact; rebut an inference drawn from the fact; and supplement, explain, or give different perspective to the fact.
-The precise nature and timing of an opportunity for rebuttal may depend on factors such as whether a fact is general or specific to the parties, whether a fact is reasonably disputable or indisputable, whether a fact is central or peripheral to the adjudication, and whether a fact is noticed for the first time before or at a hearing or in an initial or appellate decision. - 5.
-If agencies intend that specific procedures will apply when adjudicators use independently obtained information for purposes other than official notice of a material fact, such as for background purposes, they should clarify the distinction between official notice and other uses of information independently obtained by an adjudicator and describe the applicable procedures, if any.
-In particular, agencies should consider
+The precise nature and timing of an opportunity for rebuttal may depend on factors such as whether a fact is general or specific to the parties, whether a factual finding or an inference drawn from a fact is subject to reasonable dispute, whether a fact is central or peripheral to the adjudication, and whether a fact is noticed for the first time before or at a hearing or in an initial or appellate decision. - 5.
+If agencies intend that specific procedures will apply when adjudicators use independently obtained information for purposes other than official notice of a material fact, such as for background purposes, they should clarify the distinction between official notice and other uses of information independently obtained by an adjudicator and

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES - distinguishing, as appropriate, use of traditional legal research materials from factual research; and material facts from facts that are not material, such as background facts. - 6.
+- describe the applicable procedures, if any.
+In particular, agencies should consider distinguishing use of traditional legal research materials from factual research; and material facts from facts that are not material, such as background facts. - 6.
 Agency policies should specify when adjudicators must physically or electronically put independently obtained materials, especially internet materials, in an administrative record and explain what procedures adjudicators should follow to do so to ensure they preserve materials in a stable, permanent form.
 Agencies should ensure that such policies are consistent with other agency rules of procedure. - 7.
-Agencies should identify those policies which are intended to confer an important procedural right on private parties, noncompliance with which may give rise to grounds for administrative or judicial review, and those which do not and are intended only to facilitate internal agency processes. - 8.
-When adjudicators conduct independent research using sources that are not available to parties on or through an agency website, they should make those sources available to the parties by alternative means. - Agencies or agency adjudicators, as appropriate, should take steps to ensure that adjudicative staff are aware of agency policies on independent research, particularly with respect to independent internet research.
+Agencies should identify those policies that are intended to confer an important procedural right on private parties, noncompliance with which may give rise to grounds for administrative or judicial review, and those that do not and are intended only to facilitate internal agency processes. - 8.
+When adjudicators conduct independent research using sources that are not available to parties on or through an agency website, they should make those sources available to the parties by alternative means. - 9.
+Agencies or agency adjudicators, as appropriate, should take steps to ensure that adjudicative staff are aware of agency policies on independent research, particularly with respect to independent internet research.